nitronoid/perfectParts/README.md

 - ESC --- Quits the program
 - SPACE --- Pauses time

-The clicking and dragging the mouse can be used to transform the 3D scene, when holding down CTRL on the keyboard.
+Clicking and dragging the mouse can be used to transform the 3D scene, when holding down CTRL on the keyboard.
 - CTRL + LEFT Mouse --- Rotate scene
 - CTRL + RIGHT Mouse --- Zoom scene
 - CTRL + MIDDLE Mouse --- Pan scene